Tidelands Health hospitals earn statewide recognition for patient safety

-Tidelands Georgetown Memorial Hospital earned three Certified Zero Harm Awards for having no infections at surgical sites for hip replacements (42 months) and colon surgery (12 months) and no central line-associated bloodstream infections in the hospital’s critical care unit (30 months).
+Tidelands Georgetown Memorial Hospital earned five Certified Zero Harm Awards for having no infections at surgical sites for abdominal hysterectomies (24 months), colon surgeries (12 months), hip replacements (48 months) and knee surgeries (12 months) and no central line-associated bloodstream infections in the hospital’s critical care unit (36 months).

-To earn a Certified Zero Harm Award, hospitals must experience no preventable hospital-acquired infections of a specific nature over an extended period of time.
+To earn a Certified Zero Harm Award, hospitals must experience no preventable hospital-acquired infections of a specific nature over an extended period.
 All hospital data used for the awards is independently verified by the South Carolina Department of Health and Environmental Control.

-SCHA launched its Zero Harm Awards in 2013 to guide and support the state’s hospitals in creating a culture of “Zero Harm” by recognizing the efforts of the clinicians who work every day to provide high quality care in South Carolina’s hospitals and health systems, according to Thornton Kirby, president and CEO of SCHA.
+SCHA launched its Zero Harm Awards in 2013 to guide and support the state’s hospitals in creating a culture of “Zero Harm” by recognizing the efforts of the clinicians who work every day to provide high-quality care in South Carolina’s hospitals and health systems.